GHES LMIC Fellow 2019-2020

 FELLOWSHIP SITE: University of Malaya, Malaysia

 U.S. INSTITUTION: Yale University

-Project Title: HIV, Mental Health, and Aging in Malaysia: Predictors of progression in neuropsychological disorders and geriatric syndromes among people with HIV in Malaysia.
+Project Title: Predictors of stroke, neuropsychological disorders and other geriatric syndromes among people with HIV in Malaysia

 Treatment with antiretroviral therapy (ART) has increased life expectancy of people with HIV (PWH) in both high and low/middle income countries (LMIC).
 While ART has transformed HIV into a chronic, manageable condition, it presents with unique health issues due to its chronic disease nature, now with crucial implications on existing health systems in LMIC settings.
 PWH experience accelerated aging, with these consequences necessitating changes to HIV care delivery.
 Neurocognitive impairment and early aging in this vulnerable population puts them at a higher risk for impaired functional outcomes, multimorbidity and reduced quality of life.